emiljoha/mpw/README.md

 # Masterpassword

-This is a linux commandline interface based on the https://masterpassword.app/ platform independent cli by Maarten Billemont.
-The c code implementing the masterpassword algorithm is identical to the official version.
+This is a linux commandline interface to the master password algorithm using an independent implementation of the algorithm.

+Algorithm used developed by Maarten Billemont https://masterpassword.app so password generated with this cli is compatiple withe the wide variety of apps developed by the original author of the algorithm.

 ## Description